-You place your 10-year-old child in a boarding school so you can work full time.
-Only the part of the boarding school expense that is for the care of your child is a work-related expense.
+You are a member of the Armed Forces, and you are ordered to a combat zone.
+To be able to comply with the order, you place your 10-year-old child in a boarding school.
+Only the part of the boarding school expense that is for the care of your child is a workrelated expense.
 You can count that part of the expense in figuring your credit if it can be separated from the cost of education.
 You cannot count any part of the amount you pay the school for your child's education.